-The main functions are.
+The main functions are:

-► Setup and control of one (or more) Robur units of the absorption line (GAHP, GA, AY).

-- Data display and parameters setting.
+- Adjustment and control of one (or more) Robur units of the absorption line (GAHP, GA, AY). - Data display and parameters setting.

-- Hourly programming.
+- Time programming.

 - Climatic curve control.

 - Diagnostics.

 - Errors reset.

 - Possibility to interface with a BMS.

-DDC functionality may be extended with auxiliary Robur devices RB100 and RB200 (e.g. service requests, DHW production, Third Party generator control, probe control, system valves or circulation pumps, ...).
+DDC functionality may be extended with auxiliary Robur devices RB100 and RB200 (e.g. service requests, DHW production, third party generator control, probe control, system valves or circulating pumps, ...).

-1.7.2 Control system (2) with CCP/CCI (modulating GAHP unit)
+Control system (2) with CCP/CCI (modulating 1.7.4 GAHP unit)

-The CCP/CCI control is able to control up to 3 GAHP units in modulating mode (therefore A/WS/GS only, excluding AR/ACF/ AY), plus any integration ON/OFF boiler.
-For further details and diagrams refer to the CCP/CCI manual and the design manual.
+The CCP/CCI control is able to control up to 3 GAHP units in modulating mode (therefore GAHP A/GAHP GS/WS), plus any integration ON/OFF boiler.
+For further details and diagrams refer to the CCP/CCI Manual and the design manual.